Online course: Learn how to treat phobias and trauma (PTSD) in a single session

 "I just want to follow up on the information that I've received concerning the rewind technique - thank you for sending it.

 I've watched the DVD and found it to be so beautifully clear and well presented.
 I now feel confident to deliver the technique with the best outcome for my clients.
 I look forward to the tele-conference sessions.Many thanks again for a wonderful service you provide to clients, students and hypnotherapists.
 It's second to none!"

 "I did not expect to enjoy this style of learning; over the phone, rather than face to face, but I soon found that I was able to concentrate better perhaps, than a classroom environment."

 "In relation to the content and structure of the online course I think it has been just brilliant and highly effective in facilitating my learning."

-This course will be available late 2013, please enter your details below to be notified:
+This course will run again in 2014, please enter your details below to be notified: